DavidBootle/TheWeirdSquid.github.io/README.md

 # TheWeirdSquid Website

-This website is a basic testing site.
+This website is a basic testing site and is not being worked on.